korjaa/Hantek6022API/README.md

-The program `plot_from_capture_6022.py` takes the captured data (either from stdin or from a file named as 1st command line argument) and presents them as seen on top of this page.
+The program `plot_from_capture_6022.py` takes the captured data (either from stdin or from a file from command line argument) and presents them as seen on top of this page.

-    usage: plot_from_capture_6022.py [-h] [-i INFILE] [-o OUTFILE] [-c CHANNELS] [-s]
+    usage: plot_from_capture_6022.py [-h] [-i INFILE] [-c CHANNELS] [-s [MAX_FREQ]]

     optional arguments:
       -h, --help            show this help message and exit -i INFILE, --infile INFILE
                             read the data from INFILE
       -c CHANNELS, --channels CHANNELS
                             show one (CH1) or two (CH1, CH2) channels, default: 2)
+      -s [MAX_FREQ], --spectrum [MAX_FREQ]
-    -s, --spectrum          display the spectrum of the samples
+                            display the spectrum of the samples, optional up to MAX_FREQ

 ## Other neat things you can do